 The MOU must be signed and dated by both the highest ranking law enforcement executive (i.e., police chief or sheriff) and the school official(s) who will have general educational oversight and decision-making authority (i.e., board of education chairperson, superintendent, or school principal).
 The MOU should be developed with participation from school administrators and officers assigned to the school(s) so that staff members who are impacted by the agreement clearly understand their roles and responsibilities.
 Successful MOUs are often developed by teams that include students, parents, and other community members committed to keeping schools safe, in addition to school and law enforcement members.
 The MOU should be publicly available to members of the school community.

-Appendix F. Whistleblower protection (41 U.S.C.
+Appendix F. Enhancement of contractor protection from reprisal for disclosure of certain information (41 U.S.C.
 4712)